njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/README.TECHNICAL.md

 ----

-The IPython notebook, credit_risk_classification.ipynb, requires the following Python scripts with it in the same folder:
+The IPython notebook, spam_detector.ipynb, requires the following Python scripts with it in the same folder:

-credit_risk_classification_functions.py

-log_constants.py

-log_functions.py

-log_subroutines.py

-pandas_process_functions.py
+classificationsx.py

+logx_constants.py

+logx.py

+pandas_processx.py

 If the folders, logs and images, are not present, the IPython notebook will create them.
-The IPython notebook, credit_risk_classification.ipynb, needs the csv file, lending_data.csv, in the folder, resources, to execute.
-To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-If the program is in Log Mode, it writes information to the log file.
-If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG and HTML files in the Images Folder.
+The IPython notebook, spam_detector.ipynb, requires the csv file, spam_data.csv, found in the link, https://static.bc-edx.com/mbc/ai/m4/datasets/spam-data.csv, to execute.
+To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate function in the IPython notebook's second coding cell to True.
+If the program is in Log Mode, it writes designated information to the log file in the folder, logs.
+If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG and HTML files to the folder, images.

 ----